-If an employee or a board member is in doubt concerning how to apply or interpret Orkla’s requirements or the public laws on insider trading, Orkla ASA’s Legal Department should be consulted.
+If an employee or a board member is in doubt concerning how to apply or interpret Orkla’s requirements or public laws on insider trading, Orkla ASA’s Legal Affairs Department should be consulted.

 Employees and board members shall not in any way become involved in money laundering.

-By money laundering we mean arrangements conducted in order to make money which is acquired through criminal activities look like it has been lawfully earned.
-Money laundering is prohibited under law, and will not be tolerated by Orkla.
-Should an employee observe activities which may indicate that money laundering takes place, or has been taking place, in connection with company activities, the employee shall without delay report his or her concern to Orkla.
+Money laundering is defined as arrangements implemented in order to make money which is acquired through criminal activities look as though it has been lawfully earned.
+Money laundering is prohibited by law, and will not be tolerated by Orkla.
+Should an employee observe activities which may indicate that money laundering is, or has been, taking place in connection with company activities, the employee shall without delay report his or her concern to Orkla.

-3.12 Say no to purchase of sex services
+3.13 Say no to the purchase of sex services

-Employees and board members shall refrain from purchase of sex services when representing Orkla.
+Employees and board members shall refrain from purchasing sex services when representing Orkla.